Bounding the average gate fidelity of composite channels using the unitarity: Abstract

 \section{Abstract}

-Current methods of characterizing quantum devices focus on diagnosing individual components.
-While important, this falls short of the primary goal, namely, determining when the total noise in a quantum circuit is sufficiently small, so that the output of a quantum computer is reliable.
-In this work, we first obtain an optimal bound on the total fidelity of a circuit in terms of the component fidelities, which can be efficiently estimated by randomized benchmarking.
-This optimal bound grows quadratically in the length of the circuit.
-We then obtain an improved bound using additional information about the noise, namely, the unitarity, which can also be efficiently estimated.
-This improved bound smoothly interpolates between the worst-case quadratic and best-case linear scalings.
-We then show that our analysis substantially improves the bounds on the infidelities of individual gates obtained using interleaved randomized benchmarking.
+There is currently a significant need for robust and efficient methods for characterizing quantum devices.
+While there has been significant progress in this direction, there remains a crucial need to precisely determine the strength and type of errors on individual gate operations, in order to assess and improve control as well as reliably bound the total error in a quantum circuit given some partial information about the errors on the components.
+In this work, we first provide an optimal bound on the total fidelity of a circuit in terms of component fidelities, which can be efficiently experimentally estimated via randomized benchmarking.
+We then derive a tighter bound that applies under additional information about the coherence of the error, namely, the unitarity, which can also be estimated via a related experimental protocol.
+This improved bound smoothly interpolates between the worst-case quadratic and best-case linear scaling for composite error channels.
+As an application we show how our analysis substantially improves the achievable precision on estimates of the infidelities of individual gates under interleaved randomized benchmarking, enabling greater precision for current experimental methods to assess and tune-up control over quantum gate operations.